mahaabdulla/todo_cubit_app/README.md

 - Apply **Equatable** to simplify equality checks in states and models
 - Practice clean code with separation of concerns (UI vs. logic)
 - Explore reactive UI updates based on state

+This app is built as a learning project to:

+- Understand how **Cubit** works
+- Apply **Equatable** to simplify equality checks in states and models
+- Practice clean code with separation of concerns (UI vs. logic)
+- Explore reactive UI updates based on state